If your loan application has been rejected, there are some

 next loan application

-- Get a copy of your credit report - See credit reports and credit
+- Get a copy of your credit report - See credit reports to

 - Reduce your debts - See making